DRCRecoveryData/-cisco-mr33-openwrt-u-boot-nand/README.md

 ### 1. Desolder the NAND

-Remove the NAND chip and dump it using the XGecu T48 programmer.
+Remove the NAND chip adt 350-380 celcius and dump it using the XGecu T48 programmer.

 ![Image](https://github.com/user-attachments/assets/62510006-f71a-4ed3-9516-42f700a1912d)